Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

-{\em Proof.} One easily checks that the direct image of a generically multiplicity free module under an isogeny remains generically multiplicity free.
-So by corollary~\ref{cor:isogeny} we may assume that \begin{itemize} \item the group $G = G_u$ is connected, and \item the subgroup $X=X_u\subset A(\bbC)$ is torsion-free. \end{itemize} The second condition means that the multiplicative subgroup $T = \CartierDual{X}$ in theorem~\ref{thm:gausstorus} is a torus, and by generic multiplicity-freenes the restriction of the faithful representation $W=\omega_u(\scrM) \in \Rep(G)$ to this torus decomposes into a sum of pairwise distinct characters.
-Since the centralizer $Z_G(T)$ preserves this decomposition, it is contained in a subgroup of diagonal matrices in $\Gl(W)$.
-Its connected component $Z_G(T)^\circ$ is therefore a subtorus of $G$, hence a maximal torus because any other subtorus containing $T$ also lies in the centralizer.
+{\em Proof.} By definition the direct image of a generically multiplicity free module under an isogeny remains generically multiplicity free.
+So by corollary~\ref{cor:isogeny} we may assume that the group $G=G_u$ is connected and the subgroup $X=X_u \subset A(\bbC)$ is torsion-free, which means that its Cartier dual $T=T_u$ is a torus.
+The generic multiplicity-freeness ensures that even after pushforward under an isogeny all non-degenerate components of $\CC(\scrM)$ will be reduced; so theorem~\ref{thm:gausstorus}(b) says that the restriction of the faithful representation $W=\omegaMicro{u}(\scrM)\in \Rep(G)$ to the torus~$T$ splits as a sum of pairwise distinct characters.
+The centralizer $Z_G(T)$ preserves this decomposition and hence it is contained in a subgroup of diagonal matrices in~$\Gl(W)$.
+Its connected component of the identity $Z_G(T)^\circ$ is therefore a subtorus of $G$ and hence a maximal torus, since any other subtorus containing $T$ must also lie in the centralizer.
 The image of the fundamental group under the monodromy representation normalizes this maximal torus since $N_G(T) \subseteq N_G(Z_G(T)) \subseteq N_G(Z_G(T)^\circ )$.